MEGATeamMU/Data-Science-RoadMap/README.md

 * [Fundamentals of Data Visualization with Power BI– edX](https://www.edx.org/professional-certificate/fundamentals-of-data-visualization-with-power-bi?source=aw&awc=6798_1650600645_00901530d2f2bb27713afc834b13839e&utm_source=aw&utm_medium=affiliate_partner&utm_content=text-link&utm_term=790615_MLTUT)

 ## SQL and DB :
-> Note, you njust need up to week 5
+> Note,All you need from week 1 to week 5
 * [SQL ITI](https://drive.google.com/drive/folders/1P_uUWl6pBPC3MFrqR_ovoJQNCZhi9rAS)
 ## Data Science Tools
 * [Version Control with Git](https://www.udacity.com/course/version-control-with-git--ud123)

 # Intermediate Level 👇
+>Quick Remember, going into ML is a `lifelong learning commitment` - you are going to learn new things time after time no matter how far you are in your career.

 ## Getting start with machine learning the first thing is to study math as much as you can !

 * [Mathematics for Machine Learning Specialization](https://www.coursera.org/specializations/mathematics-machine-learning)